cloudnativetrainings/trainings/k8s_helm/02_apps-with-helm/README.md

 # Apps with Helm

-In this task we will use Helm for installing the app.
+In this task, we will use Helm for installing the app.

 ## Using a Helm Chart without customization